JoBase/jobase.github.io/README.md

 ![JoBase Performance Comparison](https://jobase.org/assets/images/graph.png)

 Above is a JoBase speed comparison with other popular Python libraries.
-The the graph compares the performance of the libraries **without batch rendering**.
+The graph compares the performance of the libraries without batch rendering.
 Hundreds of images were drawn on the screen in random places and rotated in the game loop.

 ```